jansvensen/ansible-role-win-dc-ad-conf/README.md

 - dc_user_admin: The administrative username for creating the domain.
 - dc_password_admin: The administrative user's password.
-- domain_dnsname: The DNS domain name to be used.
+- win.domain.dnsname: The DNS domain name to be used.
 - dc_password_safemode: The safemode password.

 ## Dependencies